-\subparagraph{Input representation of trees and DAGs.} When it comes to circuit complexity (see the next section), the input representation of DAGs has a big influence on complexity.
+\subparagraph{Input representation of trees and DAGs.} In circuit complexity (see the next section), the input representation of DAGs heavily influences the complexity.
 The representation as a tuple $(V, v_0, \lambda, \gamma)$ is also called \emph{pointer representation}.
 In the pointer representation the edges of the DAG are given by adjacency list (namely the lists $\gamma(v)$).
 In the case of trees, another well-known representation of a tree $t$ is the \emph{term representation}, where $t$ is represented by a term formed from the symbols in $\Sigma$.
 For instance, the string $bbbaabbaaabbaabbaaa$ (which is written as $b(b(b(a,a),b(b(a,a),a)),b(b(a,a),b(b(a,a),a)))$ for better readability) is the term representation of the binary tree shown in Figure~\ref{fig tree}.
 It is obtained by listing the node labels of the binary tree in preorder.
 With $\Bin$ we denote the set of all $x \in \{a,b\}^*$ that are the term representation of a binary tree.
 It can be produced by the context-free grammar with the productions $S \to a \mid b S S$.

 For binary DAGs, we also use the so-called extended connection representation, which extends the pointer representation by a further relation; see also \cite{GanardiL19,Ruz81} and \cite[Definition~2.43]{Vollmer99}.
 Consider a binary DAG $\mathcal{D} = (V, v_0, \lambda, \gamma)$ as above.
 The \emph{extended connection representation}, briefly \emph{ec-representation}, of $\mathcal{D}$, denoted by $\mathrm{ec}(\mathcal{D})$, is the tuple $(V, v_0, \lambda,\gamma, \mathsf{ec}_{\mathcal{D}})$, where the set $\mathsf{ec}_{\mathcal{D}}$ consists of all so-called \emph{ec-triples} $(v, \alpha, v\cdot\alpha)$, where $v \in V$, $\alpha \in \{1,2\}^*$ is an address string such that $v\cdot\alpha$ is defined and $|\alpha| \leq \log_2 |\mathcal{D}|$.